Campaign for a New Workers' Party: Founding

-2007 and 2008 conferences
+Conferences

 The second national conference of the campaign took place on 12 May 2007 at the University of London.
 Speakers included Chris Baugh (Public and Commercial Services Union Assistant Secretary) and Dave Nellist (Socialist Party councillor) as well as a video address from Ricky Tomlinson.
-The conference discussed and debated the adoption of a charter and some of the issues likely to be central to the campaign.

-The 2008 conference took place on Sunday 22 June 2008 and was addressed by RMT leader Bob Crow.
+The conference discussed and debated the adoption of a charter and some of the issues likely to be central to the campaign.The 2008 conference took place on Sunday 22 June 2008 and was addressed by RMT leader Bob Crow.

-The Trade Unionist and Socialist Coalition
+Trade Unionist and Socialist Coalition

 In 2009, 'No to EU – Yes to Democracy' (NO2EU), the forerunner of the Trade Unionist and Socialist Coalition (TUSC) was founded initially as a result of an electoral alliance between the RMT, the Socialist Party and the Communist Party of Britain, for the purpose of contesting the European elections, and in 2010 TUSC was formed.
-In the view of the CNWP it was a progenitor of a new workers party, and leading participants in the CNWP such as Dave Nellist, became leading participants in TUSC.
+In the view of the CNWP it was a progenitor of a new workers party, and leading participants in the CNWP such as Dave Nellist became leading participants in TUSC.

+Reception

+Some left parties claimed that the CNWP was a front for the Socialist Party.

+Socialist Alternative's Marxist Left Review listed the CNWP among several failed "broad left" initiatives in the UK, alongside the Scottish Socialist Party, the Socialist Alliance, and Respect: "So we ended up with the different Marxist groups in Britain, each with their own blueprint for the 'new broad party', usually around themselves."